msonst/downloader/README.md

 	  <version>2.0.0</version>
 	</dependency>

 Plugin API to add additional functionality.
-For example selenium-based actions such as cookie retrieval or link extraction.
+For example selenium-based actions such as cookie retrieval or link extraction. (to be integrated)

 	<dependency>
 	  <groupId>com.corporate-startup</groupId>